Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 What to See/Experience:

-- Cherry trees planted along the inner moat reflecting in the water
+- Cherry trees planted along the inner moat are reflected in the water

 - The contrast between delicate blossoms and imposing stone fortifications